Here’s Why Vikings Didn’t Actually Wear Horned Or Winged Helmets

 The helmet discovered in Ringerike, Norway likely pertained to a Norse nobleman and was excavated from his tomb.
 However, in terms of its design, the helmet worn by this Viking Age chieftain was one of the most complex of its kind, given the fact that some of the runestones tell us how the Norsemen wore far simpler crafted helmets.
 The simpler helmets would often feature caps with an ordinary nose guard.

 Photograph depicting the only surviving and authentic Viking Age helmet discovered in Ringerike, eastern Norway in 1943.
-Aside from the helmet proper, there have been discovered three additional swords, an almost intact maille, three axes, three spearheads, four bulges from shields, a riding equipment, several game pieces as well as some dices from the burial mound where the burnt remains of two male Norsemen were found.
+Aside from the helmet proper, there have been discovered three additional swords, an almost intact maille, three axes, three spearheads, four bulges from shields, a riding equipment, several game pieces as well as some dice from the burial mound where the burnt remains of two male Norsemen were found.
 Image source: Wikimedia Commons

 Aside from the excavation which took place in eastern Norway, archaeologists sought for Viking Age helmets in the Tjele municipality from Denmark and in the Lokrume parish on the island of Gotland, Sweden.
 One helmet was discovered in each of the aforementioned locations but, unfortunately, both are incomplete, consisting solely of rusty materials.